- Postdoctoral Fellow, Immigration Policy Lab, Stanford University, September 2018-summer 2020

 Articles in Peer-Reviewed Journals

 - “Refugees, Mobilization, and Humanitarian Aid: Evidence from the Syrian Refugee Crisis in Lebanon.”
 With Christian Lehmann.
-Forthcoming at Journal of Conflict Resolution.
-(Online Appendix)
+Journal of Conflict Resolution, forthcoming.

 - “Cooperation, Resources, and Network Structure.
 Theory and Evidence from the Syrian Refugee Crisis.”

 - “Does Aid Reduce Anti-Refugee Violence?
 Evidence from Syrian Refugees in Lebanon.”
 With Christian Lehmann.
 Under Review.

 - “US Refugee Aid and Civil Conflict.”
 With Christian Lehmann.
 Under Review.